|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 15 March 2007 / 25 Adar 5767

 Ezekiel's bizarre prophetic decree

-Note: MbY does not engage in predicting dates for End-Times events, however he has been encouraged to explain an insight gleaned from the Torah of Moses that points to an end of judgments against the Northern Tribes of Israel that may initiate the reunion between the Houses of Joseph and Judah.
-But the reconciliation is demanded ... or else.
+Note: MbY does not engage in predicting dates for End-Times events, however he has been encouraged to explain an insight gleaned from the Torah of Moses that points to a pending deadline for the Houses of Joseph and Judah to reconcile and reunite ... or else.

 Prophets in the Bible often were instructed to speak and act out of the norm and what would be unacceptable behavior by today's social mores.